single-spa/single-spa.js.org/docs/starting-from-scratch.md

 ## Step Two: Create the master html file

-The next step is to create what single-spa calls your “root application.”
-Really your root application is just the stuff that initializes single-spa, and it starts with an html file.
+The next step is to create what single-spa calls your “single-spa config”.
+Really the single-spa config file is just the stuff that initializes single-spa, but it will require us to start with an html file.

-You’ll want to keep your root application as small as possible, since it’s sort of the master controller of everything and could become a bottleneck.
+You’ll want to keep your single-spa config as small as possible, since it’s sort of the master controller of everything and could become a bottleneck.
 You don’t want to be constantly changing both the root application and the child applications.

 ### a) Create a master html